Niall Quinn: Post-playing career

+Football executive and coach

 Heading the Drumaville Consortium of wealthy Irish businessmen, in June 2006, Quinn successfully brokered a deal to buy a controlling stake in Sunderland.
-In July 2006 Quinn became the chairman and manager of Sunderland.
-The deal was finalised on 27 July 2006, with sufficient shares being sold to the consortium in order for them to take complete control.
+In July, Quinn became the chairman and manager of Sunderland.
+The deal was finalised on 27 July, with sufficient shares being sold to the consortium in order for them to take complete control.

-His managerial career did not get off to a good start as the team lost its first four league games in a row.
+His managerial career had an inauspicious start as Sunderland lost its first four consecutive league games.
 On 22 August, Sunderland played Bury away in the League Cup where they lost 2–0.
-After the match Quinn said that a new manager would be appointed by Sunderland's next game.
+After the match, Quinn said that a new manager would be appointed by Sunderland's next game.
 Quinn stepped to one side (to continue in his role as Sunderland chairman) paving the way for Roy Keane to take charge.
-This was highly unexpected considering the huge rift between the two arising from Keane's infamous ejection from the 2002 World Cup.
-Keane was appointed manager of the club on 28 August 2006.
-The appointment matured into a great success, with Sunderland clinching an immediate Premier League comeback as Football League Championship champions.
+This was unexpected considering the rift between the two arising from Keane's infamous ejection from the 2002 World Cup.
+Keane was appointed manager of the club on 28 August.
+The appointment became a success, with Sunderland clinching an immediate Premier League comeback as Football League Championship champions.
 Quinn made substantial amounts of money available for buying new players, as he had a declared ambition to establish Sunderland as a top club.

-In 2008, he received the James Joyce Award of the Literary & Historical Society in University College Dublin.

-In 2010, Quinn was named a patron of the Sir Bobby Robson Foundation.

-In October 2011 Ellis Short replaced Quinn as chairman of Sunderland.
+In October 2011, Ellis Short replaced Quinn as chairman of Sunderland.
 Quinn was appointed as Director of International Development on behalf of the club and remained in this role until stepping down in February 2012 and after six years involved with the running of the club saying "Everything is in place for Sunderland to really make a statement, which was always my aim".

-Since leaving Sunderland, Quinn is now chairman of a satellite broadband company in Ireland called Q Sat.

-In 2012, Quinn started commentating for Sky Sports and normally commentates alongside Martin Tyler.

-He won, also in 2012, the North East Football Writers' Association's Personality of the Year for 2011.
-In November 2013, Quinn was bestowed with the Freedom of Sunderland award by the city of Sunderland.

-In January 2020, Quinn was appointed as interim deputy chief executive officer of the Football Association of Ireland, choosing to go without salary until the financial future of the organisation could be secured.
-In September 2020 he stepped down from his interim CEO role.
+Quinn was interim deputy chief executive officer of the Football Association of Ireland from January to September 2020, choosing to go without salary until the financial future of the organisation could be secured.
+In 2025 he was appointed Director of Coaching at Athletic Union League side Dublin Celtic.